Guarding Against The Threat of Terrorism

 Protecting New York's Military Assets

-Over the next decade, the Department of Defense will need to cut at least $487 billion from the defense budget.
 With several key military installations across the State of New York, Senator Gillibrand, a member of the Senate Armed Services Committee, is working to ensure that these installations, which keep America safe and help power local economies, are kept strong.
-These facilities, including Fort Drum, Hancock Air National Guard Base, Stratton Air National Guard Base, Niagara Falls Air Reserve Station, Watervliet Arsenal, Stewart Air National Guard Base, Gabreski Air National Guard Base, Fort Hamilton, and the prestigious United States Military Academy at West Point, are vital to not just our National Security, but also to our state’s economy.
-Despite the administration’s proposal to begin another round of base closures, the National Defense Authorization Act (NDAA) supported by Senator Gillibrand did not include an authorization of a new round.
+These facilities, including Fort Drum, Rome Air Force Research Lab, Hancock Air National Guard Base, Stratton Air National Guard Base, Niagara Falls Air Reserve Station, Watervliet Arsenal, Stewart Air National Guard Base, Gabreski Air National Guard Base, Fort Hamilton, the Kenneth A. Kesselring Site, Knolls Atomic Power Laboratory and the prestigious United States Military Academy at West Point, are vital to not just our National Security, but also to our state’s economy.
+Senator Gillibrand has opposed previous requests for another round of base closures, and she will continue to oppose new requests.

 Fighting For Those Who Fight For Us